RH-Electronics/LX-16A-Serial-Bus-Servo-Controller/README.md

 https://www.hiwonder.com/products/lx-16a

 ## Overview
-This library allows communication with LX-16A serial bus servos using an Arduino-compatible microcontroller like Teensy.
+This library allows communication with LX-16A serial bus servos using Hiwonder Serial Bus Servo Controller and Arduino-compatible microcontroller like Teensy.
 It provides functions for controlling individual and multiple servos, reading servo positions, checking battery voltage, and unloading servos.

 Tested with 3 servos on a serial bus.